MLB Tuesday scores, trade rumors, news, updates: Encarnacion's slam saves Tribe

 Well then.
 That's a 6-3-5-4 in the books, and since the final out was not a force play Gary Sanchez was able to score the first run of the game.
 As you might expect, run-scoring triple plays are not exactly common ...

-So that's the first time such a thing has happened in more than a decade, and it's just the seventh time since 1930.
+So that's the first time such a thing has happened in more than a decade, and it's only the seventh time since 1930.
 It's a run, I suppose.

 Herrera bat-flips on flyout